 A furnace with a high AFUE rating sends more heat into the home which saves on overall energy costs.
 In turn, the furnace cycles less frequently because the home stays warmer for longer, also saving you money.
 This is why it’s important to ensure your furnace is working correctly, and a website like www.summersphc.com/la-porte/services/heating/furnace-installation/ can help you learn more about successful installation and the services available for those who need it.
 If a furnace isn’t working efficiently, due to incorrect installation, it can waste money rather than save it.

 More Control Over Heating and Cooling

 Smart thermostats and energy efficient HVAC systems go hand-in-hand.
 However, you might be a little intimidated by the thought of programming a smart thermostat.
 Don’t be.
-Smart thermostats are designed for intuitive use and simple programming features.
+Smart thermostats are designed for intuitive use and have simple programming features; sensing the home’s ambient temperature via the most up-to-date temperature sensor products from companies like Temp-Pro, and then signaling to your heating and cooling system to adjust according to your pre-set schedule.
 It’s true there are many features on smart thermostats that help reduce overall energy costs, but if you’re not comfortable using them, you can still take advantage of the thermostat’s ability to reduce energy consumption.
 You can do this by fine tuning the times the system runs and at what temperatures, and making sure the time is set properly for night and day operation.

 Energy efficient systems are major improvements over their older counterparts, and aren’t expensive.
 The smart technology used in HVAC systems are becoming industry standards and used at all levels of manufacture.
 Your home will be more comfortable and the energy savings, not to mention utility savings, are immediate.
 At Appalachian Refrigeration, Heating & Cooling, we can help provide more strategies for saving on your utility bill.